 When a company disposes of shares in another company it is not a chargeable gain for the purposes of corporation tax if the following conditions are met:

 - The company disposing of the shares has owned a substantial shareholding in the other company for the requisite time period.
-The substantial shareholding requirement is generally speaking 10% of the ordinary share capital however a number of rules apply in calculating the 10% which we can advise you on.
+The substantial shareholding requirement is usually 10% of the ordinary share capital.
+However, many rules apply in calculating the 10%.

 - The company disposing of the shares is a sole trading company or a member of a trading group for the requisite time period.
 The exemption does not apply to investment companies.
-The trading requirement is also applicable in respect of the period immediately after the sale.
+The trading requirement also applies to the period immediately after the sale.

 - The company in which the shares are held is also a trading company or a holding company of a trading group during the requisite time period.
 The trading requirement is also applicable in respect of the period immediately after the sale.

-The exemption may also apply even if the 12 month period has not been satisfied where part of a group’s trading assets have been transferred to a new company.
+The exemption may apply if the 12 month period is not satisfied.
+One case is where part of a group’s trading assets was transferred to a new company.

-The company disposing of the shares is not required to sell its full substantial shareholding to benefit from the SSE nor is it required to hold a substantial shareholding at the time of the sale (provided that it held the substantial shareholding for a 12 month period within the 2 years).
+The company disposing of the shares doesn’t have to sell its entire substantial shareholding.
+Nor must it hold a substantial shareholding at the time of the sale.
+However, it must have held the substantial shareholding for a 12 month period within the previous 2 years.

 Substantial shareholding exemption – the subsidiary exemptions

-The two further subsidiary exemptions (which confusingly don’t actually refer to subsidiary companies) are as follows:
+Two further subsidiary exemptions, which don’t refer to subsidiary companies, are as follows:

-- Where the main exemption conditions were previously satisfied (but are not so satisfied at the time of sale) and there is a sale of both shares and related assets.
-In this situation, for the exemption to apply a sale within the previous 2 years must have qualified for the main exemption.
+- Where the main exemption conditions were previously satisfied, but not satisfied at the time of sale, but there is a sale of both shares and related assets.
+Here, the exemption applies if there was a sale within the previous 2 years that qualified for the main exemption.